r2dev2/ChessData/README.md

 # ChessData
 This is a dataset which contains millions of positions with a Stockfish evaluation.
 Please help contribute evaluations of the positions to the repo

-## Prerequisites
-Prerequisites include python3, python-chess, and stockfish.
-To setup:

-On Windows,

-``python setup.py``

-On other systems,

-``python3 setup.py``

 ## Contributing
-To get started, chose a fen database to analyse that isn't currently being analysed.
-Use evalfen.py to analyse the dataset

-On Windows,

-``python evalfen.py -h``

-On other systems,

-``python3 evalfen.py -h``
+To get started download a pre-built executable from releases

-The evaluation should go in fen folder for now
+The evaluation should go in eval folder under same name

 Current fen databases being analysed: